-This PCN has been near the Leeds rate for many years, perhaps it is more or less static though.
+This PCN has been near or below the Leeds rate for many years, but has barely changed while Leeds has dropped.

 Deprived Leeds is much higher than Leeds overall and decreasing at the same slow rate.

 An overall mortality rate often hides very different rates for the different sexes.
 Here are the separate female and male rates.